modernish/modernish/README.md

 * One of `--glob` or `--fglob`.
 These operators safely apply shell pathname expansion (globbing) to the *word*s given.
 Each *word* is taken as a pattern, whether or not it contains any wildcard characters.
-Expanded pathnames starting with `-` automatically get `./` prepended to keep commands from misparsing them as options.
+If any resulting pathnames start with `-` or are identical to `!` or `(`, they automatically get `./` prepended to keep various commands from misparsing them as options or operands.
 Non-matching patterns are treated as follows:
     * `--glob`: Any non-matching patterns are quietly removed.
     * `--fglob`: All patterns must match.
 Any nonexistent path terminates the program.
 Use this if your program would not work after a non-match.